 In the 1970s, Valencia considered moving to a new stadium on the edge of the city, but instead decided to redevelop Mestalla, which was made necessary by the upcoming 1982 World Cup.
-Works included the reconstruction of the bottom tier, which until then still consisted of a brick structure.
-They were replaced by a concrete one.
+Works included the reconstruction of the bottom tier, which until then still consisted of a brick structure and was replaced by a concrete one.

 During the 1982 World Cup, Mestalla hosted all of Spain’s three first round group matches.

 The stadium remained more or less the same for the next fifteen years.
 It underwent its last redevelopment between 1997 and 2001 when both ends and one side got expanded with an extra tier, and new access towers were built in the corners.